freealise/freealise/synth/README.md

 (verified by phonological data: https://en.wikipedia.org/wiki/English_phonology#Phonotactics)

 formants <-> chord by octave transposition (are similar by sound, not only visually on different scales)

+- phonetic handwriting with flat stylus and pressure variation (pitch + 4 formants) - without consonants (ssp)
+    or two styluses / brush stylus; highlight the squares on millimeter paper
+    (AR fast enough ?)
+      formants are highlighted harmonics of a note on a linear scale,
+      though remaining at the same frequency while the pitch changes and different harmonics get highlighted

 harmonic ruler from chinese mat to draw spectrograms on copy paper (or several carpenter's pencils or kernels); notation with dot patterns scrolled vertically (~piano roll)
 harmonic ruler as stencil - count on calculator and draw
 marks on ruler from highest, collapse to one octave only